linqs/neupsl-ijcai23/README.md

 # Experiments for "NeuPSL: Neural Probabilistic Soft Logic" presented at IJCAI 2023

-## Requirements and Setup

-These experiments expect that you are running on a POSIX (Linux/Mac) system.
-The specific application dependencies are as follows:

 ### Requirements
 These experiments expect that you are running on a POSIX (Linux/Mac) system.
 The specific application dependencies are as follows: